Nantucket during the American Revolutionary War era: Outbreak of revolution

-By the summer of 1775, Nantucket was feeling pressure from both the colonies and British Empire.
+By the summer of 1775, Nantucket was feeling pressure from both the Patriots and the Crown.
 On July 7, 1775, the Provincial Congress in Philadelphia passed a clear statement to cease trade with the British, a resolution stating "that no provisions or necessaries of any kind be exported from any part of this colony to the Island of Nantucket until the inhabitants of said Island shall have given full and sufficient satisfaction to this Congress, or some future House of Representatives, that the provisions they have now by them, has not been and shall not be expended in foreign, but for domestic production."
 The selectmen of Nantucket defended their commitment to not participating in rebellion—on moral and cultural grounds—in a letter to the Board of Massachusetts on July 14, 1775.
 It explained that "the inhabitants [of Nantucket] are the greater part, of the people call'd Quakers, whose well known principles of Religion, will not admit of their taking up arms in a military way in any case whatever."
 The wealth and prosperity that the whaling trade had afforded the island's most prominent merchants and traders was an unspoken factor.
 One historian noted that, "When the sting came during and following the war, the Nantucket oil magnates demonstrated how little their attachment to a new nation or affection for their island home counted against prospective gain from hunting and processing the whale."
-These factors formed the basis for favoring neither the British nor the revolutionaries during the time of conflict.
+These factors formed the basis for favoring neither the British nor the Patriots during the conflict.